Install Cisco Catalyst 8000V in VMware ESXi Environment

-VMware ESXi, a hypervisor that allows the basic creation and management of virtual machines, is one of the hypervisors supported by Cisco Catalyst 8000V.
-This hypervisor runs on an x86 hardware containing virtualization extension, and you can use the same hypervisor to run several VMs simultaneously.
+VMware ESXi is a hypervisor that allows the basic creation and management of virtual machines, and is one of the hypervisors supported by Cisco Catalyst 8000V.
+This hypervisor runs on x86 hardware with virtualization extensions, and you can use it to run several VMs simultaneously.

-This chapter contains information about how to deploy Cisco Catalyst 8000V in ESXi, and the requirements for a successful deployment.
-Before you read the requirements and the deployment procedures, see the following information that tells you the various deplopyment methods for the ESXi hypervisor:
+This chapter provides information about how to deploy Cisco Catalyst 8000V in ESXi environments, the requirements for a successful deployment, and the deployment methods that are supported.

 Caution